 UL MU CS mechanism

 The ED-based CCA and virtual CS functions are used to determine the state of the medium if CS is required before responding to a received Trigger frame.
-ED-based CCA for the UL MU CS mechanism is defined in 27.3.22.6.4 (CCA sensitivity for signals not occupying the primary 20 MHz channel), and virtual CS is defined in 10.3.2.1 (CS mechanism).
+ED-based CCA for the UL MU CS mechanism is defined in 27.3.22.6 (CCA sensitivity), and virtual CS is defined in 10.3.2.1 (CS mechanism).

 ….

-If the CS Required subfield in a Trigger frame is 1, then the non-AP STA shall consider the status of the CCA [using energy detect defined in (#2365)27.3.22.6 (CCA sensitivity) and the virtual carrier sense (NAV)] during the SIFS between the Trigger frame and the PPDU sent in response to the Trigger frame.
+If the CS Required subfield in a Trigger frame is 1, then the non-AP STA shall consider ED-based CCA (see (#2365)27.3.22.6 (CCA sensitivity)) and virtual CS (see 10.3.2.1 (CS mechanism)) during the SIFS between the Trigger frame and the PPDU sent in response to the Trigger frame.

 SP: Do you agree to the proposed text of option 1 in 24/786 and incorporate the proposed text of the option 1 to the latest version of TGme Draft?